drcandacemakedamoore/cleanX/README.md

 python setup.py build_sphinx
 ```

 The documentation will be generated in `./build/sphinx/html` directory.
-Documentation
+Documentation is generated
-is under revision.
+automatically as new functions are added.

 # Installation
 - setting up a virtual environment is desirable, but not absolutely neccesary